Understanding Medications and What They Do

 Some medicines treat symptoms but can't cure the illness that causes the symptoms.
 (A symptom is anything you feel while you're sick, such as a cough or nausea.)
 So taking a lozenge may soothe a sore throat, but it won't kill that nasty strep bacteria.

 As people get older, they sometimes develop chronic or long-term conditions.
-Medicines can help control certain conditions like high blood pressure (hypertension) or high cholesterol.
-These drugs don't provide a cure for the underlying problem, but they can help prevent some of the body-damaging effects of the disease or condition over time.
+Medicines can help control things like high blood pressure (hypertension) or high cholesterol.
+These drugs don't cure the underlying problem, but they can help prevent some of its body-damaging effects over time.

 Most immunizations that prevent you from catching diseases like measles, whooping cough, and chickenpox are given by injection.
 No one thinks shots are fun.
 But the diseases they prevent can be very serious and cause symptoms that last much longer than the temporary discomfort of the shot.

-Although some medications require a prescription, some are available in stores.
-For example, many medications for pain, fever, cough, or allergies can be purchased without a prescription.
+Although some medicines require a prescription, some are available in stores.
+You can buy many medicines for pain, fever, cough, or allergies without a prescription.
 But just because a medicine is available over-the-counter (OTC), that doesn't mean it's free of side effects.
 Take OTC medicines with the same caution as those prescribed by a doctor.

 No matter what type of medicine your doctor prescribes, it's always important to be safe and follow some basic rules: